exo-addons/setup-wizard-extension/README.md

 You can build Setup Wizard using the following command :

->mvn clean install
+mvn clean install

 After a build success of the project you will have:

-* "setup-wizard-component-0.9-SNAPSHOT.jar" under "PROJECT_HOME/plf-setup-wizard/component/target" -> Contains services, resources and accessories files.
+* "PROJECT_HOME/plf-setup-wizard/component/target/setup-wizard-component-0.9-SNAPSHOT.jar" -> Contains services, resources and accessories files.
-* "setup.war" under "PROJECT_HOME/plf-setup-wizard/webapp/target" -> Contains the JavaScrpt, JSP, CSS code and the necessary libraries.
+* "PROJECT_HOME/plf-setup-wizard/webapp/target/setup.war" -> Contains the JavaScrpt, JSP, CSS code and the necessary libraries.

 In the next step you will only need "setup.war".
 This web application already contains "setup-wizard-component-0.9-SNAPSHOT.jar".
 You find it under "setup.war/WEB-INF/lib"

 3) Deploy Setup Wizard
 -----------------------

-Deploy with eXo Platform -3.5.4 Tomcat Bundle
+3.1) Deploy with eXo Platform -3.5.4 Tomcat Bundle
 ---------------------------------------------

 * After building Setup Wizard, copy "setup.war" that you find under "PROJECT_HOME/plf-setup-wizard/webapp/target" to "PLF_HOME/tomcat-bundle/webapps" directory.